mohammed0xff/micro-instagram/README.md

   <img src="https://github.com/mohammed0xff/micro-instagram/blob/master/images/typical-microservice-high-level-view.png" />
 </p>

-We can continue on improving this code adding those technologies. however, this might be overwhelming for a biginner to look at as a whole.
+We can continue on improving this code adding those technologies. however, this might be overwhelming for a beginner to look at as a whole.
 So, will gradually create other versions of the application, with each version being one step further from the previous one.
-We will proceed one step at a time, and each new version will include just one additional feature compared to the previous one. and i will figure out a way so they can be easily navigated between.
+We will proceed one step at a time, and each new version will include just one additional feature compared to its predecessor.

 Also this will allow anyone who might decide to tweek this applicatoin in any way or push it towards any side adding some features, doing anything differntly and explaining their point of view. and this would be VERY exciting!

 Too much to learn?
-Dont worry, While always keeping the big picture in your mind, and always asking the `Why` we will never be confused. or allow yourself to be confused. remember, confusion a fundmental part of the learning process!
+Dont worry, While always keeping the big picture in your mind, and always asking the `Why` we will never be confused. or allow yourself to be confused. remember, confusion is a fundmental part of the learning process!

 -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --